Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 The maritime sector has provided efficient economic services that have played a key role in enabling the growth of global trade and global economic development.
 However, this has not been without some adverse consequences unique to the maritime sector.
 The continued success of the maritime sector is intrinsically linked to the well-being and prosperity of society.
 Therefore, all industry participants must play a role in addressing adverse consequences.

-The Sea Cargo Charter was developed in recognition of charterers’ role in promoting responsible environmental stewardship throughout the maritime value chain.
-They are an initiative unique to charterers and bridge climate change commitments set out by the International Maritime Organization (IMO) as well as the corporate expanding environmental expectations.
+The Sea Cargo Charter was developed in recognition of charterers’ and shipowners’ roles in promoting responsible environmental stewardship throughout the maritime value chain.
+It is a unique initiative that bridges international climate change commitments set out by the International Maritime Organization (IMO) with increasing corporate environmental expectations.

 The Sea Cargo Charter was developed through a global consultation.
-The Charter borrows the concept of creating globally agreed common baselines that can act as established minimum standards from the Poseidon Principles.
-By making valuable asset-level climate alignment data available to Signatories, the Sea Cargo Charter is supportive of the United Nations’ Sustainable Development Goals, the Global Logistics Emissions Council (GLEC) Framework, the Carbon Disclosure Project (CDP), Energy Transitions Commission, and the many others that are developing to address adverse impacts.
+The Charter followed the concept developed by the Poseidon Principles of creating globally agreed common baselines that can act as established minimum standards for reporting emissions in shipping.
+By making valuable asset-level climate alignment data available to signatories and disclosing the climate alignment of their chartering activities, the Sea Cargo Charter is supportive of the United Nations’ Sustainable Development Goals, the Global Logistics Emissions Council (GLEC) Framework, the Carbon Disclosure Project (CDP), the Energy Transitions Commission, and many other initiatives that are developing to address adverse impacts.

 Background

-According to the IMO, the shipping industry’s governing body, the sector currently accounts for 2.89% of global anthropogenic emissions.
-Left unchecked, shipping emissions are expected to grow by 90-130% by 2050 (IMO, 2020).
+According to the IMO’s Fourth GHG Study 2020, the sector accounted in 2018 for 2.89% of global anthropogenic emissions.
+Left unchecked, shipping emissions were expected to grow by 90-130% by 2050 compared to 2008 levels.

 Nations pledged in the 2015 Paris Agreement “to achieve a balance between anthropogenic emissions by sources and removals by sinks of GHG in the second half of this century” (UNFCC, 2015).
 This means getting to “net zero emissions” between 2050 and 2100.
 2050 therefore represents a key milestone in the Paris Agreement, which the IMO explicitly references in its Strategy.
 The Intergovernmental Panel on Climate Change (IPCC) has quantified this target through a specific limit to a global temperature rise due to anthropogenic emissions of not more than 1.5°C compared to pre-industrial levels.